 With its stunning mountain vistas and jaw-dropping scenery, this place has got skiers and travelers hooked.
-Situated in the iconic box canyon, this world-class snow destination receives an annual snowfall of around 300 inches, has a base elevation of 8,750 ft / 2,667 m, and a summit elevation of 13,150 ft / 4,008 m.
+Situated in the iconic Box Canyon, this world-class snow destination receives an annual snowfall of around 300 inches, has a base elevation of 8,750 ft / 2,667 m, and a summit elevation of 13,150 ft / 4,008 m.
 The snow here is of the champagne powder variety.

 Telluride might be a little difficult to reach, however, it is easy to get around other resorts.
 It has an exceptionally advanced and epic terrain keeping the people busy, skiing all day.
-The free gondola provides easy access to the Telluride town and also takes passengers to the Mountain Village.
+The free gondola provides easy access to Telluride town and also takes passengers to the Mountain Village.

 Attending local festival schedules during summer is also one of the things you want to check off your list while visiting this resort.
-The town’s authentic mountain character and the unspoiled atmosphere are what appeals to tourists looking for an ideal winter vacation.
+The town’s authentic mountain character and the unspoiled atmosphere are what appeal to tourists looking for an ideal winter vacation.

 8. Winter Park